DHRI-Curriculum/glossary/sections/gis.md

 *Georeferencing*: the process of using geographic data to represent features on a GIS.

-*Layers* organizes the data in QGIS.
-They can be imagined as transparent film sheets with different types of features drawn over them:
+*Layers* are "containers" of the data in QGIS.
+On the map view, layers can be imagined as transparent film sheets that are laid one over another.
+With the exception of raster layers, each layer contains an Attribute Table, that is, a series of features that in turn have their own attributes.
+Vector layers can only contain one type of vectors, be it: points, lines or polygons.

 *Raster*: images or maps with a specific resolution that determine how accurate the information is (as well as the file size).
 They are commonly used for continuous data, such as temperature and elevation.